-PRISM flights will be undertaken over a 21 day period according to the schedule in Table 4-1.
-A total of five flights for each type of flight (SM, DS or MA) will be conducted across the 3-week time period so as to capture the changes in soil moisture and vegetation.
+The PRISM-21 flights will be undertaken over a 21 day period according to the schedule in Table 4-1.
+A total of nine flights for MA flight and six flights for MR will be conducted across the 3-week time period so as to capture the changes in soil moisture and vegetation.